crystal-ball/componentry/docs/Architecture.md

   common use case.
 For example, modals usually have close buttons, so a modal's property `closeButton` should be defaulted to true.
 Then consumers can pass `closeButton={false}` only when they need to disable common behavior.
-- Use the [classnames](https://github.com/JedWatson/classnames) utility for
-  assembling component classes.
-This lets consumers pass in arguments for `classNames` that will be computed along with the base component classes.
+- Use the [clsx](https://github.com/lukeed/clsx) utility for assembling component classes.
+This lets consumers pass in arguments for `className` that will be computed along with the base component classes.
 - Tests for the component should cover the exposed component API.

 ### Active components